 Since 2013, Yoga Australia has led the development of consistent standards for yoga teachers who work with children in Australia.
-A committee of yoga teachers was established with representation from children’s yoga teachers, providers of post-graduate courses for children’s yoga, researchers, school educators and policy developers.
+A committee of yoga teachers was established with representation from children’s yoga teachers, providers of courses for children’s yoga, researchers, school educators and policy developers.

 As teaching yoga to children is an important and growing field with significant risks if not delivered to the highest level, Yoga Australia has developed standards for:

 – The registration of training programs for children’s yoga teachers; and